Incident statuses reference

 The “update” status (legacy)

-The database also stores a fifth status: update.
+The database also stores a legacy status: update.
 It exists for historical updates that weren’t tied to a status transition.
 You don’t pick this in the UI.
-The status menu shown to responders only contains the four canonical values above.
+The status menu shown to responders only contains the current lifecycle values above.
 If you see update on an older incident, that’s an update posted before the redesign of the composer.

 Status drives the public page